SeismicData/SEIS-PROV/validation.rst

 Library Usage
 ^^^^^^^^^^^^^

 Usage as a library is also possible.
-The module exports a single, relevant
+The module exports a single relevant
 function: ``seis_prov_validate.validate()``

 .. code-block:: python